To Main Page

 On February 18, the Ukrainian parliament was about to consider another demand: abolishing the changes to the Constitution made during Viktor Yanukovych’s presidency to counter the power usurpation.
 Protesters planned to meet near the parliament to support their demand but were attacked by the special police units.

-107 Ukrainians who gave their life for free and democratic Ukraine during the Revolution would later be known as the “Heavenly Hundred”.
+107 Ukrainians who gave their life for free and democratic Ukraine during the Revolution of Dignity would later be known as the “Heavenly Hundred”.

 Photo: Oleksandr Homenko